benlai-tandemhk/Weather/README.md

 so I will get the NullPointerException for the getCurrent() if my key or city is wrong or with Internal Server error, that make me failover to OpenWeatherMap,
-Then if I get 404 / 401 Exception if wrong api key and wrong city name from OpenWeatherMap, I will failover to ConcurrentHaspMap function and return as lifelong Cache
+Then if I get 404 / 401 Exception if wrong api key and wrong city name from OpenWeatherMap, I will failover to ConcurrentHaspMap function and return as lifelong Cache ,

+If lifelong Cache are null by Key, I would throw the Exception for Service Unavialble.

 ```

 ● Have scalability and reliability in mind when designing the solution.